Educators Win Together

 Texas ESPs Win Pay Bump, Fight for Living Wage Continues

-Pay Increase for Educators
+Pay Increase for Utah Educators

 Bus Drivers Join Union, Advocate for Services

 “We are proud to be a key part of our students’ day, as we know how important our role in making the schools operate really is,” said school bus driver James Kirkpatrick.
 “Being part of the union gives us the power to advocate for the transportation services our schools, our city, and our students rely upon and deserve.”

-In December, Richmond teachers became the first in the state of Virginia to secure the right to negotiate a contract through collective bargaining. “[This] will allow the educators of Richmond to have a seat at the table when it comes to issues that are important to them,” said Virginia Education Association (VEA) President James Fedderman.
-Through a school board resolution, which passed 8-1, Richmond educators now have a unified, powerful voice in their salaries, benefits, and working conditions.
-“Teacher working conditions are student learning conditions,” a Richmond teacher told school board members.
-“Collective bargaining will help.”
-The board’s resolution was enabled by a 2020 state law, enabling localities to collectively bargain.
-Richmond is the first, but it will not be the last.
-“We made history,” said Richmond teacher Keri Treadway.
-“But we have all of our brothers and sisters around the Commonwealth who are going to be going through the same fight…We need to help them.”
+In December, the efforts of the Richmond Education Association paid off: Richmond teachers became the first in the state of Virginia to secure the right to negotiate a contract through collective bargaining. “[This] will allow the educators of Richmond to have a seat at the table when it comes to issues that are important to them,” said Virginia Education Association (VEA) President James Fedderman.

-How Did This WEA Member Get HIs Student Debt Erased?
+How Did This WEA Member Get His Student Debt Erased?

 Howell, a math and science at Harbor High School in Aberdeen, had been paying down his student loans for years, but still had more than $22,000 in unpaid principal.
 He knew there were loan forgiveness programs out there, and had even applied previously, but his applications were repeatedly rejected.
 “Then through a seminar we had at our school from the WEA, they talked about their Members Benefits program,” Howell recalls.

 - Washington, D.C.